Pete's Walks - Kensworth and everywhere (part 4)

 Path through the old bean crop.
 Holywell is the other side of the wood.

 I turned right, following garden fences on my left.
 The wood on my right soon ended, replaced by another stubble field.
-The path continued beside the garden boundaries, and descended through trees to a valley bottom where it met Buckwood Lane (the continuation of Buckwood Road which I’d been on earlier).
-I went a few yards to the right and turned down Dovehouse Lane.
+The path continued beside the garden boundaries, and descended through trees to a valley bottom.
+Here I went right at a path crossroads and immediately came to Buckwood Lane (the continuation of Buckwood Road which I’d been on earlier).
+I went a few yards to the right and turned left into Dovehouse Lane.

 Path beside garden fences on the edge of Holywell